vibhavrathee/web-drawing-board/README.md

 ![image](https://user-images.githubusercontent.com/75633452/134773583-0db20f90-9527-4f10-bdfe-089b82f8e7cd.png)

-To undo any change simply click backspace.
+To undo any change simply click backspace or click on the undo button provided.
+There is also a download button that allows you to download the image.
 I have deployed the app on netlify.

 Go to : https://vibhav-rathee-web-board.netlify.app/